-The Plimoth Patuxet Museums are open seven days a week, from 9 to 5.
-The other attractions, the Mayflower II recreation and Plimoth Grist Mill are open 9 to 7 and 9 to 5 respectively.
-A heritage pass to visit all three sites costs $42.50 for adults, $38.25 for seniors and $27.50 for kids.
+The Plimoth Patuxet Museums are open seven days a week from now until the Sunday after Thanksgiving Day from 9 to 5.
+The other attractions, the Mayflower II recreation and Plimoth Grist Mill are also open 9 to 5.
+A heritage pass to visit all three sites costs $46 for adults, $41.40 for seniors and $29 for kids.

 Plimoth Patuxet Museums – Historic Patuxet & Plymouth Colony